freecraver/zimp_clf_service/README.md

 RESTful classification service used for experiments in the zimp pipeline

 ## Supported Models
-Configure desired model in `config.py`
+Pass desired model as parameter of the train POST-request
 * Sklearn SVM
 * FastText
 * Huggingface DistillBert